OSLO

 TROMSØ

 Often described as the capital of the Arctic, lively Tromsø offers all the delights of urban living wrapped in a generous dose of untamed nature.
 The rhythm of life in this island city is defined by the seasons.
 In summer, the sun never drops below the horizon, producing non-stop daylight in which to explore the surrounding fjords, coast and mountains on foot, by RIB or in a kayak.
 Winter brings long nights lit by the Northern Lights and the thrill of heading out into the snowy emptiness on anything from cross-country skis to a dog-powered sled to experience Sami culture or just enjoy the muffled silence.
 In Tromsø itself, streets fringed by wooden houses (and with under-pavement heating in winter) lead to the world’s most northerly botanical garden, accessible all year.
 At the end of a bridge to the mainland is the city’s most distinctive landmark, the gleaming Arctic Cathedral, designed to resemble the prow of a ship.
-Stay out of town at the bucolic Lyngen Lodge where all year round the activity list is endless.

 BACK TO TOP